June 26, 2009

 National 2-1-1 data indicates that at peak public awareness, 2-1-1 can expect that approximately 10% of the population in any given area will access help via 2-1-1.
 "While 22,488 calls is a great start, United Way and its partners have a long way to go to spread the word about this new community resource," said Major General (ret.)
 Joseph K. Simeone, lead volunteer for the 2-1-1 Advisory Committee.
 Simeone encouraged legislators and service providers to partner with United Way and make NH citizens aware of this valuable service.
 "Tell everyone you know, when you need help and don't know where to turn, dial 2-1-1," said Simeone.

-2-1-1 NH was made possible through a unique partnership with United Ways of New Hampshire and several stakeholders throughout the state, including the State of NH, Exeter Hospital, Citizens Bank Foundation, and NH Charitable Foundation.
+2-1-1 NH was made possible through a unique partnership with Granite United Way and several stakeholders throughout the state, including the State of NH, Exeter Hospital, Citizens Bank Foundation, and NH Charitable Foundation.
 Public Service of New Hampshire stepped forward as a lead partner, offering to embed the 2-1-1 NH operation within its recently built, state-of-the-art call center in Manchester.
 "We recognized that we could share our technical infrastructure and expertise, and by doing so help meet the vital needs of New Hampshire citizens," noted PSNH's Paul Ramsey.
 "The 2-1-1 NH project is a great example of what can be accomplished when organizations around the state with different strengths and resources come together in support of a common goal."

 While PSNH's contribution factors minimally into the broader scope of its operations, the company's support from United Way's perspective is enormous.
 "In a stand alone 2-1-1 operation, it would be difficult to replicate, and virtually impossible to sustain, the level of technology and expertise that have been made available to us through the partnership with PSNH," said Heather Aicholtz, director of the 2-1-1 NH Call Center.
 "We are very fortunate."